Tag: cybersecurity

 • Customization: You may need to tweak the hashing process for specific use cases, something that’s hard to do with pre-packaged libraries.

-In this guide, I’ll walk you through the process of creating a pure JavaScript implementation of SHA-256.
+I’ll walk you through the process of creating a pure JavaScript implementation of SHA-256.
 By the end, you’ll not only have a fully functional hashing function but also a solid understanding of how it works under the hood.

 What Is SHA-256 and Why Does It Matter?